-Yun-Peng Zhao, Constance Ronzatti, Franck Chevalier, Pierre Morlet
+Yun-Peng Zhao, Léo Marillier, Franck Chevalier, Pierre Morlet

-The Diotima Quartet is supported by the DRAC and the Région Centre-Val de Loire, and regularly receives assistance from the Institut Français, Spedidam, Musique Nouvelle en Liberté, Fonds pour la Création musicale and from Adami, as well as from private sponsors.
+The Quatuor Diotima is subsidized by the French ministry of Culture and the Région Grand Est and receives support from the SACEM, the Institut Français, the Spedidam, the Adami, as well as private donors.

 The Quatuor Diotima is a member of the PROFEDIM, Futurs Composés and FEVIS professional organizations.